CLASSES AND STUDIES

 Bible Study

-This Bible study group focuses on various books of the Bible and what these books teach us about living the Christian life in today's world.
-Recent studies include Hebrews, 1 and 2 Samuel, Revelation.
+This supportive small group focuses on various books of the Bible and what these books teach us about living the Christian life in today's world.
+Recent studies include Hebrews, 1 and 2 Samuel, and Revelation.

 Room: 253